shaikhkhushi-01/Fashion-AI-search/research/RESEARCH_SUMMARY.md

 Can combining semantic, lexical, attribute and personalized signals improve fashion retrieval compared with conventional keyword-based search?

-## Problem
+## Research Objective

-Traditional fashion search systems often depend heavily on lexical matching.
-This can fail when users describe their desired products using natural language that does not exactly match catalogue text.
+Fashion search systems often depend on exact keyword matching, which can fail when users express preferences using natural language.

-Examples include:

-- elegant outfit for a wedding
-- comfortable clothes for summer
-- casual black outfit
-- affordable office wear
-- minimal outfit for dinner
+This project investigates a research-oriented fashion retrieval pipeline that combines multiple retrieval and ranking signals:

+- Semantic similarity
+- Lexical matching
+- Attribute matching
+- Budget constraints
+- Metadata signals
+- Candidate fusion
+- Personalized ranking
+- Explainable recommendations

-The research problem is to determine whether combining semantic understanding with lexical and structured product signals can improve retrieval quality.
+The objective is to evaluate whether combining complementary retrieval signals can produce more robust ranking behaviour than relying on a single retrieval strategy.

-## Proposed Approach
+## System Architecture

-The system implements a multi-stage retrieval architecture:
+The current research pipeline follows:

 Query Understanding
 → Semantic Retrieval